Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Spacelike pion's electromagnetic form factor in FAPT

 with

 encoding the deviation from the result obtained with the Maximal Analytization procedure and where

 Carrying out the KS analytization, we get the approximate expression

-(which can be further improved by substituting the $c_1$-term in Eq.\ (\ref{eq:Log_Alpha_2_BMKS}) by its two-loop expression : $ {\cal L}_{2,1}^{\text{imp};(2)}[L] = {\cal A}_{1}^{(2)}[L] + c_1\,{\cal D}\, {\cal A}_{2}^{(2)}[L] $ ---see \cite{Bak08PPN}), where [cf.\ Table \ref{tab:Feynman.Rules.FAPT}, $a_{(2)}^{\nu=2}(L)L$]
+(which can be further improved by substituting the $c_1$-term in Eq.\ (\ref{eq:Log_Alpha_2_BMKS}) by its two-loop expression : $ {\cal L}_{2,1}^{\text{imp};(2)}[L] = {\cal A}_{1}^{(2)}[L] + c_1\,{\cal D}\, {\cal A}_{2}^{(2)}[L] $ ---see \cite{AB08gfapt}), where [cf.\ Table \ref{tab:Feynman.Rules.FAPT}, $a_{(2)}^{\nu=2}(L)L$]

 and $\zeta(z)$ is the Riemann Zeta-function.
 The main effect of including the logarithmic term into the analytization procedure of $F_{\pi}^{\rm Fact}(Q^2)$ is to suppress its sensitivity on the variation of the factorization scale to a minimum.
 It was shown in \cite{BKS05} that varying the factorization scale from 1~GeV${}^2$ to 10~GeV${}^2$, the form factor changes by a mere 1.5 percent reaching for a (hypothetical) factorization scale of 50~GeV${}^{2}$ just the level of about 2.5 percent.
+Note here that it is possible to treat this problem in another way, namely, to fix $\mu^2=Q^2$ from the very beginning and then use FAPT to correctly account for the evolution factors $E_n^\text{LO}(Q^2)\sim \alpha_s^{\nu_n}(Q^2)$ in the Gegenbauer coefficients $a_n(Q^2)$, with $\nu_n$ being the corresponding fractional evolution exponents.
+This type of calculation was performed in~\cite{AB08gfapt} and it was shown that the difference between the two approaches, i.e., FAPT with fixed $\mu^2=5.76$ GeV$^2$ and FAPT with the renormalization scale fixed at $\mu^2=Q^2$, is of the order of 1.5\%.

 To conclude, using FAPT, the dependence of a perturbatively calculated QCD quantity on all perturbative scheme and scale settings is diminished already at the NLO level.